 Resveratrol is believed to be one of the forces of “the French Paradox,” the apparent contradiction wherein French people ate high fat diets but had good heart health and low cardiovascular mortality rates when compared to other Western cultures.

 The first published human study to link resveratrol to the “French Paradox” was conducted by Dr. Peter Howe at the University of South Australia.
 The study demonstrates that resveratrol is effective in improving flow mediated dilation (FMD) in humans.
-FMD is a direct marker of nitric oxide bioavailability, and is linked to the healthy functioning of the cardiovascular system.
+FMD is a direct marker of endothelial function and cardiovascular health.

 In the double-blind, placebo-controlled trial, subjects took three different doses of resveratrol (30, 90 and 270 mg).
 All doses were well absorbed into the blood stream in a dose-dependent manner.
 The reactivity of blood vessels was then measured in the brachial artery.
 All three doses of resVida® acutely and significantly increased the dilation of the brachial artery.
 The diameter of the artery was increased by 62 percent in the group who took just 30 mg of resveratrol.

 Resveratrol helps reduce inflammation, prevents the oxidation of LDL “bad” cholesterol, and makes it more difficult for platelets to stick together and form the clots that can lead to a heart attack.
 Along with promoting cardiovascular health and healthy lipid levels, resveratrol also supports the immune system and has anti-aging and longevity benefits.*

 You can read a press release about Dr. Peter Howe’s resveratrol study here: http://www.dsm.com/corporate/media/informationcenter-news/2010/09/2010-09-06-dsms-resvida-improves-cardiovascular-health.html.